-Applicants are required to submit an official transcript only from the degree granting institution.
+Applicants are required to submit an official transcript only from the degree-granting institution.
 However, if additional coursework was taken that may be relevant to the MBA program and/or beneficial for the admissions process, additional transcripts can be accepted to aid in the admissions decision.
-If graduate level coursework has been completed, those transcripts should be shared with Concordia, and may be used towards transfer credit.
+If graduate-level coursework has been completed, those transcripts should be shared with Concordia and may be used towards transfer credit.

-An official transcript is a certified statement of a students academic record.
-To be official, the transcript must bear the embossed or raised college seal, date, registrar's signature and received by Concordia in a sealed envelope stamped by the institution of record as Official.
+An official transcript is a certified statement of a student’s academic record.
+To be official, the transcript must bear the embossed or raised college seal, date, registrar's signature and be received by Concordia in a sealed envelope stamped by the institution of record as Official.
 This can be hand delivered or mailed to Concordia as long as it remains UNOPENED in its original sealed envelope.

 Official transcripts can be accepted in one of three ways:

-A student delivered transcript will only be accepted as an official transcript if it is received in the original sealed envelope and stamped by the institution of records as Issued to the Student in a Sealed Envelope.
+A student-delivered transcript will only be accepted as an official transcript if it is received in the original sealed envelope and stamped by the institution of records as Issued to the Student in a Sealed Envelope.